MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 4. Install Microsoft Defender for Endpoint
 5. Apply the onboarding script **for use with Group Policy** downloaded from Microsoft Defender Security Center(https://securitycenter.microsoft.com).

-To use the script, download it to an installation directory where you have also placed the installation and onboarding packages(https://review.docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-server-endpoints?view=o365-worldwide&branch=onboarding-revamp).
+To use the script, download it to an installation directory where you have also placed the installation and onboarding packages (see [Configure server endpoints](configure-server-endpoints.md).

 EXAMPLE: .\install.ps1 -RemoveMMA <YOUR_WORKSPACE_ID> -OnboardingScript ".\WindowsDefenderATPOnboardingScript.cmd"